Tools & Workflow

 The Challenges

 Figma announces a lot of small features to maintain momentum, but the game-changers are rare.
-2025 actually delivered some significant ones, which is partly why the pricing changes stung more — teams finally had compelling reasons to upgrade, and Figma knew it.
+The latest product cycle delivered some significant ones, which is partly why the pricing changes stung more — teams finally had compelling reasons to upgrade, and Figma knew it.

 Three major updates deserve your attention.
 Everything else is incremental polish that shouldn't influence your tool choice.